Library analysis, comparison, and cost efficiency calculation#

 ## Summary and next steps

-In this example, we evaluated: - The initial antibody variable fragment mutagenesis, 14H dataset. - A conventional combinatorial library designed using the top 50 sequences in the antibody variable fragment mutagenesis, 14H dataset. - A machine learning-designed library using OP Models. - A combinatorial library based on our machine learning-designed library.
+In this example, we evaluated: - The initial antibody variable fragment mutagenesis dataset (14H). - A conventional combinatorial library designed using the top hits from the initial screen. - A machine learning-designed library using OP Models. - A combinatorial library based on our machine learning-designed library.

 For each library, we were able to predict performance and evaluate the size at which one library performed better than the other.
 This can be useful for making decisions on library design strategies and size trade-offs between fully bespoke and partially randomized libraries.
 We also explored a strategy for designing semi-randomized combinatorial variant libraries using the design tool.